boardgameio/boardgame.io/docs/documentation/concepts.md

 ### Events

-These are framework-provided functions that are analagous to moves, except that they work on `ctx`.
+These are framework-provided functions that are analogous to moves, except that they work on `ctx`.
 These typically advance the game state by doing things like ending the turn, changing the game phase etc.
 Events are dispatched from the client in a similar way to moves.